The state-level frame: Travel Texas

 How does Texas tourism PR work differently from California's?
 Texas operates four major urban CVBs without a dominant single city.
 California's market is anchored by Los Angeles and San Francisco.
 Texas tourism PR is operationally distributed; California's is concentrated.

-→ Best PR Firms in Texas — the 2026 PR-firms canonical for the Texas market.
+→ Best PR Firms in Texas — the Texas market canonical.

 → Top European Travel PR Firms — the international companion.